 - two T tapes

 - two B tapes

 - a T and a B tape

-- a T tape and a little bit of paper (5 mm on a side or smaller)
+- a T tape and a little bit of paper (5 mm on a side or smaller similar to the hole for a three ring binder)

 - a B tape and a little bit of paper

 - two small bits a of paper

 Things that are electrically charged attract the little bits of paper.
 The T tape and the B tape are both charged and the bits of paper are considered neutral .
 Describe a procedure that you could use to determine if an unknown object is charged or neutral.
 Is neutral a type of charge?
 Explain?
 Rub a plastic plumbing pipe (PVC) with a paper towel and then hold the pipe near newly made T and B tapes.
 Determine whether the pipe is charged or neutral.
 If it is charged, determine if it is charged T or charged B. Explain specifically how you know.
-Visual Model Open the PhET simulation, Balloons and Static Electricity .
-Play with the sim and then describe which features of the sim (sweater, balloons or wall) that the T tape, B tape and bits of paper behave most like.
+Visual Model Open the PhET simulation, Balloons and Static Electricity.
+Phet.colorado.edu Play with the sim and then describe which features of the sim (sweater, balloons or wall) that the T tape, B tape and bits of paper behave most like.
 If it's not possible to match the items up exactly, explain why.
 Draw a diagram of the "net" charge on a piece of T tape, B tape and bit of paper.